 - Sick employees should follow CDC recommendations for what to do when illness occurs.

-- Sick employees (positive or negative for COVID-19) should not return to work until they have met CDC’s criteria to discontinue home isolation, using either a symptom- or test-based strategy.
+- Sick employees and employees who test positive for the virus that causes COVID-19 should not return to work until they have met CDC’s criteria to discontinue home isolation.

-- Current best practices include quarantining asymptomatic contacts of a known COVID-19 case at home until 14 days have passed since last contact with the COVID-19 case (or, if contact is ongoing, 14 days after the COVID-19 patient has been released from isolation).
-However, it may be necessary for critical infrastructure employees who are asymptomatic contacts to remain in the workplace in order to provide essential services.
+- However, it may be necessary for personnel filling essential critical infrastructure roles (except for education sector workers†) who are asymptomatic contacts to remain in the workplace in order to provide essential services.
 These situations must be reviewed on a case-by-case basis, with home quarantine being the preferred method of addressing exposures.

 - Inform critical infrastructure employees who have had close contact with a person diagnosed with COVID-19 to self-monitor for symptoms, and to follow CDC guidance if symptoms develop.
-If the employee becomes sick, then symptomatic procedures for ending isolation (listed above) should be followed.
+If the employee becomes sick or tests positive for SARS-CoV-2, then appropriate procedures for ending isolation (listed above) should be followed.

 - If a critical infrastructure employee does not have symptoms, they should follow appropriate CDC guidance for exposures.
-If a business is unable to operate without the critical infrastructure employee, the employee may return to work (not undergo quarantine) as long as:
+If a business is unable to operate without the critical infrastructure employee, the employee (except for education sector workers†) may return to work (not undergo quarantine) as long as:

 - Employers pre-screen the employee (temperature checks)